Doris Shadbolt: Early life and education

-Doris (nee Meisel) Shadbolt was born to parents Rufus Meisel and Ann Hamacher Meisel on November 28, 1918 in Preston, Ontario, Canada.
+Doris (née Meisel) Shadbolt was born to parents Rufus Meisel and Ann Hamacher Meisel on November 28, 1918, in Preston, Ontario, Canada.
 Doris grew up and was educated with her two sisters, Grace and Ruth, in Ontario.
 She later attended the University of Toronto where she received an Honours Bachelor of Arts, Magna Cum Laude, specializing in Fine Arts under the direction of both Charles Comfort and John Alford.

 Career within Canadian art institutions

 Graduating with an Honours BA from the University of Toronto in 1941, her first position was research assistant from 1942 to 1943 at the Art Gallery of Ontario, then known as the Art Gallery of Toronto.
 From 1943 to 1945, she worked at the National Gallery of Canada in Ottawa as an assistant to Director Charles Comfort and worked with colleague Walter Abel, founder of the magazine, Canadian Art.
 It was during this time she met her future husband, Jack Shadbolt.
 Although offered a Fellowship at Columbia University in New York, she chose to marry Jack Shadbolt in 1945.
 From 1948 to 1949, Doris lived with her husband in New York, where she worked at the Metropolitan Museum of Art.
 While in New York, she studied under art historian Meyer Shapiro, a Columbia professor who impressed upon her that "art is vitally connected to the social context of the time."
 This learning, as well as Doris and Jack's involvement in the New York art community, changed Doris's art philosophy and influenced her later work as a curator, educator and writer.
 In 1950, she moved with her husband, painter Jack Shadbolt, to Vancouver, British Columbia.

-After moving to Vancouver, Shadbolt started her 25-year career with the Vancouver Art Gallery as a volunteer, then Director of Education.
+After moving to Vancouver, Shadbolt started her 25-year career with the Vancouver Art Gallery as a volunteer, then director of education.
 In 1963, she was moved into the role of Curator.
-From 1967 to 1975, Shadbolt served as the Senior Curator, then Associate Director, and was responsible for the Vancouver Art Gallery's collections and exhibition program.
+From 1967 to 1975, Shadbolt served as the senior curator, then associate director, and was responsible for the Vancouver Art Gallery's collections and exhibition program.
 Under her direction as curator, the Vancouver Art Gallery became known on both the national and international art scenes for experimental and leading-edge exhibitions.